 8. Evaluation Criteria

-- Improving the presence of Japanese or Israeli science and technology respectively in the counterpart country.
+- -Improving the presence of science and technology in Japan and China.

 The plan for exchange activities and their related expenses with the counterpart research institute shall be adequate to realize the proposed research activity.